 Find out more about the project

-Coodanup Foreshore Reserve is one area these migratory birds can be spotted over summer.
-To protect this shorebird habitat, we have created a bird sanctuary and observation zone.
+At Coodanup Foreshore Reserve, a bird hide has been installed.
+This small, enclosed shelter features a viewing area that allows birdwatchers to observe without disturbing the birds.
 This protects the birds while still allowing the community to visit and appreciate their beauty.
 The sanctuary is called Djiba Gaabi Djerab Mia.
-In the Noongar language this means ‘place of the birds’.
+In the Noongar language, this means ‘place of the birds.

 You can get involved by: